robusta-dev/robusta/docs/configuration/sinks/slack.rst

 the length of the window over which notifications will be aggregated.
 The window starts when the first message belonging to the group arrives, and ends when the specified interval elapses.
-If you don't specify the ``interval``, the default value will be 5 minutes.
+If you don't specify the ``interval``, the default value will be 15 minutes.

-There are two general modes for this functionality, selected by the subsection ``notification_mode``.
-For the ``regular`` mode, all the notification messages that belong to the group will be put in a single Slack thread, with the first of them being the head (topmost) of the thread.
-An additional parameter you can specify in this mode is ``ignore_first``, which can be used to drop some number of initial messages in the group (useful for cases of very large amount of notification traffic).
+There are two modes for this functionality, selected by the ``notification_mode`` subsection.
+For the ``regular`` mode, you have to specify the ``ignore_first`` value.
+This value will determine the minimum amount of notifications in any group that would have to occur in the time specified by ``interval`` before they are sent as Slack messages.
+This mode works like a false positive filter - it only triggers the Slack sink if notifications are incoming at a speed above the set threshold.

-For the ``summary`` mode, the main difference is that the head (topmost) message in the thread will include a summary of all the messages in the group.
+The ``summary`` mode allows summarizing the number of notifications in a succinct way.
+The summary will be sent to Slack as a single message and will include information about the number of all the messages in the group.
 The summarization will be formatted as a table and done according to the attributes listed under ``summary.by``.
-In case ``summary.threaded`` is ``true``, all the Slack notifications belonging to this group will be put as a thread under this header message (``ignore_first`` does not apply here).
-If ``summary.threaded`` is ``false``, the notifications will not be sent to Slack, and only the summary message will appear.
+In case ``summary.threaded`` is ``true``, all the Slack notifications belonging to this group will be appended in a thread under this header message.
+If ``summary.threaded`` is ``false``, the notifications will not be sent to Slack at all, and only the summary message will appear.

 The information in the summary message will be dynamically updated with numbers of notifications in the group as they are incoming, regardless